lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## CC-CEDICT - with enlarged characters

 ### About 說明 / 说明
 The CC-CEDICT dictionary, with enlarged Chinese characters for ease of reading (with a small handful of obscene terms / definitions removed).
+Total of 118,861 definitions.

 ### Licence 許可證 / 许可证
 [Creative Commons BY-SA 3.0](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CC-CEDICT%20%28with%20enlarged%20characters%29/Licence%20CC%20BY-SA%203.0.txt) <br>